modeset/-deprecated-bitbot-node/README.md

 * Heroku deployments

 ## Roadmap (wishlist in rough priority order)
-* Swap in scoped-http-client or request.js for shred API
+* Swap in request.js for Shred
 * Pull Github status updates from https://twitter.com/githubstatus
 * Play integration
 * Automatically check its status and restart itself if needed